 Technological developments in healthcare have changed the approach to looking at Patient related outcome data.
 Clinical Data Management (CDM) has become an essential process in clinical research that involves collecting, managing, and analyzing data from clinical trials.

 Effective CDM can improve clinical outcomes data by ensuring that the data collected is accurate, complete, and reliable.
 They no longer exist just to manage operations or a business effortlessly.
 They have also become useful to unlock a plethora of real-time health information at every step of the value chain.

 The Clinical Data Management process focuses on patient satisfaction and improving performance, care, resource usage, and business.
 Also, improve clinical outcomes data of all types of diseases, and bursts, and studies them closely.

 What is the status of Clinical Data Management today?

-Source: Analysis Based on a study by HBRAS Digital Diagnostic Transformation Webinar, April 2019
+Source: Diagnostic analysis based on a study by HBRAS Digital Diagnostic Transformation Webinar, April 2019

-According to the Harvard Business Review Analytic Services (HBRAS)’s Global survey about data-driven diagnostics in healthcare in 2019, where most organisations believed data management across various settings is important but very few does it well.
-The survey that included senior healthcare leaders, and was sponsored by Roche, observed that there is a major gap between leaders and laggards in terms of adopting data-driven practices and the ability to make decisions by utilizing it.
+According to the Harvard Business Review Analytic Services (HBRAS)’s Global survey about data-driven diagnostics in healthcare in 2019, where most organizations believed Clinical Data Management across various settings is important but very few do it well.
+The Roche-sponsored survey, which covered senior healthcare executives, found some wide gaps.
+These gaps were between leaders and laggards in the adoption of data-driven practices and making decisions based on that data.